CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Identifiers

   <instance-id>  PTP instance number.
-It is used for management purpose.  -h, --help     Show help.## nv set service ptp <instance-id> monitor max-offset-threshold <value>
+It is used for management purpose.

+## nv set service ptp <instance-id> monitor max-offset-threshold <value>

 ### Usage